 Talia Lugacy is a New York City-based writer, director, actress and teacher.
-She made her feature debut as writer-director in 2007 with the New York Times Critics’ Pick Descent, starring Rosario Dawson.
+Her second feature, This Is Not a War Story, about a ragtag group of combat veterans in New York who face their PTSD through art and community, is now playing on the festival circuit.
+It will screen next in narrative competition at the Woods Hole Film Festival, between July 31 and August 7; tickets go on sale July 1.
+Lugacy made her feature debut as writer-director in 2007 with the New York Times Critics’ Pick Descent, starring Rosario Dawson.
 A graduate of NYU’s Tisch School of the Arts and member of the Actors Studio Directors Unit, she has taught at the School of Visual Arts and is now a faculty member at the New School.
-She is currently working on her second feature.

 Somehow I missed Goodbye to Language when it came out last year, and that blunder haunted me for months afterwards.
 To make up to Godard for not seeing his 3D masterwork, I sat down to watch Vivre Sa Vie.
 Over the years I’d told countless people, “It’s my favorite Godard film!” (usually in an assertive, proclaiming voice), and the echo of those words was now taunting me.
 Was it still true?
 I realized I had no idea and hadn’t actually watched the film in years.
 The fact for some reason shocked and appalled me.